 Following up on How to keep footers at the bottom of the page by Matthew James.
 I figured out that there’s a much easier way to do that technique using Viewport units.
-Also when using older techniques with for example landing pages that has full height sections it kind of gets in the way and ruins the whole page but this way doesn’t, so let’s get into it.
+Also when using older techniques with for example landing pages that have full height sections it kind of gets in the way and ruins the whole page but this way doesn’t so let’s get into it.

 this is a header

 this is a footer

 </footer></div> <!-— /.main-container-->